-The mission of the Program is to promote improvements in the health of the public through excellence in education, research, and community service locally, nationally, and globally.
+The mission of the Master of Public Health degree program is to train the next generation of public health practitioners, scholars and leaders so as to promote improvements in the health of all populations - including the elimination of health disparities across the life-course through excellence in education, research, community engagement, service and empowerment locally, nationally, and globally.

-The specific goals and measurable objectives developed by the faculty (with feedback from our public health community and constituents) of the Program in Public Health are contained in Table 1 of this bulletin (pg 24).
-The Program's website also contains this table with the targets for each measurable objective, at:
+The specific goals and measurable objectives developed by the faculty (with feedback and contributions from our public health community and constituents) of the Master of Public Health degree program are contained in Table 1 of this bulletin (pg 34).
+The Program's website also contains this table with all associated measurable objectives, at:

-http://publichealth.stonybrookmedicine.edu/about/visionmissionandgoals
+http://publichealth.stonybrookmedicine.edu/about/visionmissi onandgoals

-To achieve its general educational, research, and community benefit goals, the Program trains public health professionals who:
+To achieve its general educational, research, and community benefit goals, the Master of Public Health degree program trains public health professionals who: